msuddin/ee-qa/README.md

 ## Part 1

-This is a timeboxed exercise (30 mins) to conduct Manual Testing for (url_hidden).
+This is a timeboxed exercise (30 mins) to conduct Manual Testing for EE's hotel booking system.
 Have performed tests in the following areas:

 - Functional
 - Cross Browsers (desktop and mobile)